 Step 1: Prep Ingredients

-Begin by opening the cans of artichoke hearts and reserving 2 tbsp of the liquid.
+Begin by opening the cans of artichoke hearts and reserving 2 tablespoons of the liquid.
 Add the canning liquid (brine) to a large mixing bowl.
-Please note this is a total of 2 tbsp and NOT 2 tbsp from each can.
+This is a total of 2 tablespoons and NOT 2 tablespoons from each can.

 Roughly chop the artichoke hearts, keeping some larger flakes.
 Focus on chopping up the “core” sections of the artichokes that are solid rather than the “flaky” top part of the artichokes.